-For many years, businesses have been utilizing invoice factoring to secure an immediate solution to their cash flow needs.
+For many years, businesses have been utilizing invoice factoring companies to secure an immediate solution to their cash flow needs.
 Through this financing tool, businesses can quickly sell their unpaid invoices and receive an advance of capital.
 This money is then used to address a wide range of cash flow issues, from payroll and day-to-day operating expenses to unexpected challenges and rapid growth and expansion needs.

 However, with so many factoring companies to choose from, narrowing the list down to the right factor for your business can feel overwhelming.
 Ultimately, you want to partner with a factoring company that is not only reputable and reliable, but also offers support, transparency and the latest technology.

-To help you get started, our team of factoring experts has put together key elements you should know about invoice factoring, along with tips on how to choose the right factoring partner for your business.
+To help you get started, our team of factoring experts has put together key elements you should know about invoice factoring, along with tips on how to choose the right factoring company for your business.

 How Does Invoice Factoring Work?

 Unlike traditional lending options, the invoice factoring process is a streamlined, uncomplicated process.
 Once you have partnered with a factoring company, the process involves five simple steps:

 An invoice is issued for the customer to pay you once your business has successfully served its customer.
 To qualify for factoring, the invoice must be payable within 90 days.

 Step 2 of Invoice Factoring

 You can then submit and sell the outstanding invoice(s) to the factoring company.

 After verifying that the invoice is valid (the products/services have been delivered/performed), the factor will then provide an initial advance known as the “advance rate.”
 This rate typically ranges from 80% to 95%, but ultimately depends on the factor you choose, the size of the transaction, the strength and diversity of your customer base and your industry.